buildpacks/rfcs/text/0000-plan-flags.md

 The proposed changes in this solution to the Buildpack Plan (TOML) would require the following changes to the lifecycle to generate data in the format defined above:

-- Detection Succeeds
+- Build Plan entries are aggregated based on dependency names
+- The `capabilities` and `modifiers` fields are merged together using their assigned merge strategies.
-- Build Plan entries are aggregated based on dependency-names and the fields are merged together using their respective strategies or are collected is the providers strategy dictates versions should be collected.
-If at any point during this merge process there is a failure, then the image build will fail.
-In the case that the merge failure occurs while merging the version together, the lifecycle will print out that there was a failure merging the versions and then print the source of the constraint that caused the merge to fail.
+- The `version` fields are either merged together or collected based on the **providers** merge strategy.
+- If at any point during this merge process there is a failure, then the image build will fail.
+- In the case that the merge failure occurs while merging the version together, the lifecycle will print out the source of the constraint that caused the merge to fail.
-- Each dependency has an array for all versions and map for metadata that appeared under that dependency name in the Build Plan

-#### Example:
+## Example:
 The following are examples the Build Plan (TOML) and the Buildpack Plan (TOML) for when the lifecyle merges them together:

-Build Plan (TOML)
+### Build Plan (TOML)
 ```toml
 [[provides]]
 name = "node"